lindermanlab/gpslds/README.md

 - (Optional) A JAX array `inputs` of shape `(n_trials, n_timesteps, n_input_dims)` consisting of external stimuli.

 For an example, please see `synthetic_data_demo.ipynb` which demonstrates data formatting and model fitting on a synthetic example.

+## How to run
+The current recommended way to run this code is by using a NVIDIA A100 GPU.
+The fastest way to get this running is by using Google colab with an A100 GPU runtime, which is demonstrated in `synthetic_data_demo.ipynb`.